Advantages of Fix-BA(R)F

 A Good Alternative to Canned Food

-A real alternative to industrially produced canned food is our Fix-BAF®.
-It is made just like our raw Fix-BARF® complete menus with individual recipes and then gently cooked in its own juices.
-The only difference is that B vitamins are added in large amounts before cooking, ensuring they remain available even after cooking.
-Our Fix-BAF® complete menus are cooked in their own meat juices and cold-filled, making them superior to conventional canned food diluted with water and hot-filled.
+Our Fix-BAF® meals are a real alternative to industrially produced canned food.
+Like our raw Fix-BARF® meals, they are based on individual recipes and gently cooked in their own juice.
+The only difference: B vitamins are added in large quantities before cooking – so that enough remains after the process.
+Fix-BAF® meals are gently cooked and cold-filled, making them more premium than canned foods that are diluted with water and hot-filled.

-As you can see, our complete menus offer significant advantages over industrially produced pet food.
-A healthy and balanced diet for your pet is simple and easy to implement.
-Try it now and treat your cat or dog to delicious raw or cooked complete menus in various flavors that are guaranteed to taste great and be 100% species-appropriate and healthy.
+As you can see, our complete meals offer clear advantages over industrial foods.
+A healthy, balanced diet for your pet has never been easier.
+Try it yourself now and treat your cat or dog to delicious raw or cooked complete meals in various flavors – guaranteed tasty, species-appropriate, and healthy.

 Latest Blog Post